 Multi-tools combine a range of useful tools, such as pliers, screwdrivers, and blades, into one compact package that generally fits right into your pocket or hangs from your keychain.
-We evaluated multi-tools based on their versatility and design.
+We purchased and tested 30 multi-tools from various brands in our testing lab, evaluating them for performance, included features, ease of use, durability, and overall value.

 All tools lock in place